What is a UCC Filing, and Do I Need One?

 What is the UCC?

-UCC is short for Uniform Commercial Code.
+UCC stands for Uniform Commercial Code.
 Sometimes referred to as “the backbone of American commerce,” this grouping of laws governs all commercial transactions in the United States, including the sale of goods, secured transactions, and negotiable instruments.
 The UCC gives businesses assurance that they can enter into contracts, and they’ll be enforced the same way throughout the country.

-What is a UCC Filing?
+What is a UCC Filing and UCC Lien?

 For the business owner, UCC-1 financing statements are more of a means to an end.
 They give the lender more confidence, so the business can qualify for funding.